Welcome to the MOST accurate “Am I Pregnant” quiz. Of course, you can take this one, and then go buy a home pregnancy test, because that’s the best. 🙂

 Some women say that their areolas got darker early in pregnancy (but some say that doesn’t happen til’ later on).

-Smelling things new/differently is a pregnancy symptom
+Smelling things new/differently

 Because of the hormones and increased blood flow, it changes how you smell things.
 Some smells might be extra annoying — all very normal.